GRAINS--Wheat jumps as U.S. Plains dryness sparks short covering

 By Karl Plume

-and a sharp drop in corn futures prices in China, the world's
+stocks and a sharp drop in corn futures prices in China, the

 on spring planting intentions scheduled for release on Thursday.